symfony/symfony-docs/_build/maintainer_guide.rst

 Never use GitHub's web interface (or desktop clients) to merge PRs or to solve merge conflicts.
 Always use the ``gh`` tool for anything related to merges.

-We require 2 approval votes from team members before merging a PR, except if it's a typo, a small change or an obvious error.
+We require two approval votes from team members before merging a PR, except if it's a typo, a small change or clearly an error.

 If a PR contains lots of commits, there's no need to ask the contributor to squash them.
 The ``gh`` tool does that automatically.
 The only exceptions are